Stock monitoring for serious investors

 02

-Filings, earnings, news, and price signals are checked throughout the day.
-You don’t have to.
+Filings, earnings, news, and price signals are checked throughout the day against your list.

 03

-Read the summary first, then drill into the exact filing line or transcript excerpt if you want more.
+Read the summary first, then drill into the exact filing line, transcript excerpt, or article.

 FAQ

-Common questions before you trust a product to watch your money
+Common questions before you trust a product to watch your stocks

 Belfort is designed to help you think faster, not trade for you.
-The product stays read-only and keeps every insight traceable.
+The product stays read-only and keeps every thesis question traceable.

 Read-only monitoring, no custody